-CMP 450 Hypermedia Computing (3-0-3).
+CMP 471 Hypermedia Computing (3-0-3).

 Hypermedia covers integration of text, graphics, animation, sound and video into a single computer application: gives students a broad understanding of the technical aspects of hypermedia application development as well as the conceptual issues that affect this technology.
-Prerequisite: consent of the instructor.
+Prerequisite: CMP232.